LeMinux/ConvenienceDownloader/README.md

 -`./download.out -f listOfURLs.txt` downloads all urls in that list to where the user specifies during execution.
 This does not prompt per entry in the list.
 This also downloads the youtube thumbnail and places it into the .mp3.

--`./download.out -f listOfURLsANDMP3.txt -c ./coverArt.jpg` downloads all urls and adds coverArt.jpg to all .mp3 files and sends them to the specified mp4 and mp3 directories

 -`./download.out -n` no thumbnail are added to mp3 videos.

--`./download.out -g "a genre" -b bangers -a FunnyGuy` Downloads in asking mode setting the metadata for genre to "a genre", albums to bangers, and the artist as FunnyGuy.
+-`./download.out -g "a genre" -b bangers -a FunnyGuy` Downloads in asking mode setting the metadata for genre to "a genre", albums to "bangers", and the artist as "FunnyGuy".
 Remember to quote strings that have spaces so the shell interprets it as one.